daeuniverse/dae/docs/getting-started/kernel-upgrade.md

 Before you start upgrading your Linux kernel, you must know the Kernel’s `current version` running inside your host machine.
 You may do so by `uname -r`.
 In case of `eBPF`, the minimum required version is `>= 5.8`

 Various Linux distributions have different methods to upgrade the Linux kernel.
-This guide convers ways to upgrade the kernel to a desired version for most `Debian-based Linux`, `RedHar, Fedora based Linux`, and `Arch-based Linux` distributions.
+This guide convers ways to upgrade the kernel to a desired version for most `Armbian Linux`, `Debian-based Linux`, `RedHar, Fedora based Linux`, and `Arch-based Linux` distributions.

 > **Note**
 > Since `dae` is builts with `eBPF`, your host must meet the minimum Kernel version, `>= 5.8` for dae to properly running.